Athul-T-S/Athul-T-S/README.md

 ## 🚀 About Me

 🎓 I'm a final-year Cybersecurity student, passionate about defending digital landscapes.
-🔍 Currently diving deep into: **Threat Detection, SOC operations, and Security Automation**.
+🔍 Currently diving deep into: **Threat Detection, Web pentesting, and Security Automation**.
 🛠️ I love building tools and scripts that make security smarter and faster.
 🌱 Always learning something new – from **Linux** to **Machine Learning** in CyberSec!